-After speaking with numerous customers, it became evident that our blog post "DIY Project: Toilet Repair", while a valuable resource, may be too cluttered.
+After speaking with numerous customers, it became evident that our blog post "DIY Project: Toilet Repair," while a valuable resource, may be too cluttered.
 To better assist those looking to repair their toilets, I've decided to break the information into three distinct blog posts, each focusing on a key component of toilet repair.
 Each post will provide detailed, step-by-step instructions aimed at replacing specific parts, making it easier for DIY enthusiasts to tackle their repairs.
 I'll be addressing each segment: the fill valve, the flapper, and the trip lever.

 How to Replace a Flapper

 Replacing a flapper in a toilet is a straightforward DIY repair that can be accomplished with just a few basic tools.
-A flapper is responsible for creating a seal that holds water in the tank until you flush.
+The flapper is responsible for creating a seal that holds water in the tank until you flush.
 A bad flapper can cause various issues, such as a constantly running toilet, slow flushing, or even leaks.
 If your toilet is showing any of these signs, it’s likely time for a flapper replacement.
 Doing so can restore your toilet's functionality and help conserve water.
 Follow these simple steps:

 1. Turn off the water supply to the toilet and flush to drain the tank.